Philippine five hundred-peso note: Version history

+First Philippine Polymer series (2024–present)

 Unused designs

 Originally, the ₱500 New Design Series banknote was to feature a portrait of Ferdinand Marcos on the obverse with the Batasang Pambansa Complex depicted on the reverse.
 The concept design of these bills were commissioned to Romeo Mananquil.
 Before this denomination was distributed, Marcos was ousted in the 1986 People Power Revolution.
+This would have been the first banknote in the series to feature a sitting president should he not stepped down due to the revolution, before the two hundred peso-note 17 years later in June 2002 featuring Gloria Macapagal Arroyo along with his immediate predecessor Diosdado Macapagal.

 In 2012, a copy of the Marcos ₱500 banknote was discovered in the collection of Wilson Yuloque, which was posted in the blog of Philippine banknote collector Christopher N.C.
 Gibbs.
 A prototype copy of the banknote is currently displayed at the Museo ng Bangko Sentral ng Pilipinas.

 500-Piso Marcos Banknote (unused)

 Commemorative issues

 The 500-peso bill has sometimes been overprinted to commemorate certain events.

 60 years of Central Banking Commemorative Banknote

 On July 9, 2009, the Bangko Sentral ng Pilipinas introduced 12 million banknotes (2 million banknotes for each denomination) with an overprint commemorating 60 years of central banking.
 The overprint appears on the watermark area on all six circulating denominations.